IMS-TEAM-1/mower/SoftwareDesignDescription.md

 * "The mower shall use a camera and send images to the backend REST API when collision avoidance occurs."

-As mentioned under "#M.1.2", the Arduino sends "CAPTURE" to the Pi and waits for an image to be taken.
+As mentioned under `#M.1.2`, the Arduino sends `CAPTURE` to the Pi and waits for an image to be taken.
 This is done when the ultrasonic sensor is triggered during autonomous driving.

 The true implementation of fulfilling the requirement is found within the Pi SDD.